facebookpixelcode

 f/8 | 1/3200th | ISO 1600

-Q. Any concerns over f/8 not giving you enough background blur, or bokeh, as the fancy photographer measure-bater people like to call it?
+Q. Any concerns over f/8 not giving you enough light to shoot with, or background blur, or bokeh, as the fancy photographer measure-bater people like to call it?

 Q. Did you try a teleconverter on it?